 Regardless of which program students select, we require students to attend a mandatory Pre-Departure Orientation Session.
 The Pre-Departure Orientation Session covers information relating to enrollment, billing, health & safety, and travel tips.

-All students are required to have International Insurance Coverage while on their program.
-Students participating on a Faculty-led or Exchange program will be enrolled in the Unviersity's comprehensive insurance program through CISI Insurance Program which provides our TAMU-CC students with a Comprehensive Insurance and Global Assistance Package.
+All students are required to have comprehensive International Insurance Coverage while on their program.
+Students participating on a Faculty-led or Exchange programs will be enrolled in the Unviersity's comprehensive insurance program through CISI Insurance Program which provides our students with a Comprehensive Insurance and Global Assistance Package.